-Olga Dowbusch-Lubotsky was born in Russia (Saratov).
+Olga was born in Russia (Saratov).
 She started playing cello at the age of seven.
 Olga got her musical education in Moscow and Hamburg.
 Having graduated from the Hamburg University of Music, cello class of Prof. Wolfgang Mehlhorn, she actively started her concert career as a soloist and a chamber musician.

-Olga Dowbusch-Lubotsky plays solo concerts in Holland, France, Spain, Sweden, Finland, Germany and Russia.
+Olga Dovbush-Lubotsky plays solo concerts in Holland, France, Spain, Sweden, Finland, Germany and Russia.
 She also takes part in major music festivals such as Kuhmo (Finland), Peter the Great (Peter de Grote, The Netherlands), etc.

 Olga performs together with such pianists as Irina Schnittke, Geoffrey Madge, Ralf Gothoni, Vladimir Skanavi; violinists – Alexander Brussilovsky, Katarina Andreasson, Mark Lubotsky; violists – Vladimir Mendelssohn, Ferdinand Erblich and others.
 She is a permanent member of the “Lubotsky Trio” together with a violinist Mark Lubotsky.

-Among the works of romantic composers Olga Dowbusch-Lubotsky pays a great attention to the contemporary music of such composers as Sofia Gubaidulina, Alfred Schnittke, Alexander Raskatov, Viktor Suslin, Valentin Silvestrov often taking part in their recitals.
+Among the works of romantic composers Olga Dovbush-Lubotsky pays a great attention to the contemporary music of such composers as Sofia Gubaidulina, Alfred Schnittke, Alexander Raskatov, Viktor Suslin, Valentin Silvestrov often taking part in their recitals.
 She successfully played the Dutch premiere of Sofia Gubaidulina’s “Repentance” for cello, double bass and three guitars in the Netherlands, Groningen, in 2010.

 Along with her concert activity Olga currently heads the cello class at the International Alfred Schnittke Music Academy in Hamburg.